purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/web-server.md

 We looked at [Actix Web](https://actix.rs/), [Tokio Axum](https://github.com/tokio-rs/axum) and [Rocket](https://rocket.rs/).
 Axum was chosen as it's very actively maintained and has the fastest incremental build times.

-Most rust web server project operate in a similar way.
+Most rust web server projects operate in a similar way.
 That is you configure a route and a function that will respond to that route.

 The functions that respond to routes can have parameters.
 These parameters which might be `structs`, database pools or form data are passed to the function by the framework.